DoESLiverpool/covid19/visor-designs/laser-cut/production.md

 ---

 ## Preventing contamination in the space
 We have split the space into three zones.
-Those that don’t know the space will be introduced properly:
+Those that don’t know the space will be shown round:

 * *The Events room.* This is the area where contamination procedures are less strict.
 It’s where items brought into the space from outside can live.
 If you need to work on your laptop, this room is probably the best place for that.
 * *The area just inside the main door and the kitchen.* We want to minimise any risk of contamination in this area.
 People will need to use it to go to wash their hands.